 What happens when I arrive for my procedure?

-When you arrive at the facility, you will be asked the same standard screening questions and provided with a cloth mask (if you do not already have one).
+When you arrive at the facility, you will be asked the same standard screening questions and provided with a mask or cloth face covering (if you do not already have one).
 If you have your own mask to cover your mouth and nose, you can wear that.